codio/tutorial_yo_angular/README.md

 ![create codio project](img/create-project.png)

 1. [Create an account on Codio](https://codio.com/p/signup) (you can sign up with GitHub) and sign in.
-1. Create a new project as shown above by selecting the Git tab
+1. Create a new project clicking the Create Project button and then, as shown above, select the Git tab.
-1. Paste into the 'Clone a Git repo' field `https://github.com/codio/tutorial_yo_angular.git`
+1. Paste into the 'Clone a Git repo' field `https://github.com/codio/tutorial_yo_angular.git`.
-1. When you press 'Create Project' you will be taken straight into the IDE
+1. When you press 'Create' you will be taken straight into the IDE.
-1. Go to the Tools->Tutorial menu option and simply follow the instructions
+1. Go to the Tools->Tutorial menu option and simply follow the instructions.

 ###Video